Mohammed-Thaha/Mohammed-Thaha/README.md

 # 💫 About Me:
 I am a passionate full-stack developer exploring the exciting worlds of web development, blockchain, and competitive programming.
 With a keen interest in mastering C++ for Data Structures and Algorithms, I thrive on solving challenging problems and constantly pushing my boundaries.
 My journey in tech includes building innovative projects, delving into the latest technologies, and honing my skills in problem-solving.
-I aim to combine creativity and logic to contribute to impactful solutions while inspiring others through my learning journey.<br><br>
+I aim to combine creativity and logic to contribute to impactful solutions while inspiring others through my learning journey.

+Additionally, I actively contribute to open-source projects through another GitHub account, which is linked in my bio, collaborating with the community to solve real-world problems and enhance my technical expertise.

 ## 🌐 Connect with Me: